VoxelPrismatic/rabbit.nvim/README.md

      - Rabbit does both
 - **Harpoon**
   1. Built for @ThePrimeagen, meaning it's very basic and not intuitive
-     - Rabbit shows a legend of actions you are able to perform
+     - Rabbit shows a legend of actions you can perform
   2. You have to remember where you are and where you were
      - Rabbit allows you to forget about both
 - **:b #**